stevekanger/scrollpro/README.md

 ## Tweening

 A little extra explaination on how to tween.
-The Observer allow you to set a tween object.
+The Observer allows you to set a tween object.

 #### Options: